kmhess/SoFiA-image-pipeline/README.md

     -m     Make a combined image using ImageMagick.
 If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.
     -log   Specify the filename to which the SIP log will be saved.
     -noid  Flag to not include the source catalog id number in the title of the plots.
+    -cm    Make channel maps for each source.
+These will be written to a multi-page pdf file in 4x5 portrait format.
+    -spec  Only make spectra, no spatial images.
+May be useful for multi-line sources where the moment maps are less meaningful.
 ```

 ### Examples